FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Inbox=This is in the title for the "Inbox" page (http://lichess.org/inbox) that you can go to by clicking the mail link at the top when you are signed in.
 The translation should match whatever is used for popular email clients such as GMail and Outlook in your language.

 Chat room=The chat function for one-to-one chat.
 A box on the left-hand side on games pages.
-Appears only in games you're in, not games you are spectating.
+Appears only in games you are in, not games you are spectating.

 Spectator room=The chat room for spectators.
 Appears in a box to the left-hand side on analysis pages, as well as games pages while the game is playing.
 Example: http://lichess.org/vyvcbk8s